FrostyMfasis/ripple-case-study-research/README.md

 * Sentbe customers have saved over $25 Million in transaction fees.

 * Ripple is expanding in Dubai, as 20% of their customers are in MENA.
-* When announcing Ripple expanding to Dubai, Ripple CEO Brad Garlinghouse said on Twitter:
+* When announcing Ripple expanding in Dubai, Ripple CEO Brad Garlinghouse said on Twitter:

 >" As I just shared on stage at #DubaiFintechSummit,
 @Ripple is expanding in Dubai.
 With 20% of our customers based in MENA and clear regulatory regimes being developed, it’s no surprise that Dubai is emerging as a key global financial hub for crypto innovation to thrive.”